 This paper asks how changes in the global demand for fossil fuels affect welfare across the age and income distributions in small, open, resource-rich economies.
 While the rise in oil prices between 1997 and 2020 particularly benefited young households at the bottom of the income distribution, a global fall in demand for fossil fuels produces an inverted outcome.
-Using the International Energy Agency's recommendations for attaining a Net Zero world by 2050, I find that this "Green Transition" decreases welfare across the age, income, and regional distributions.
-The largest losses are experienced by young households at the bottom of the income distribution in fossil extracting regions of the economy.
-These households suffer from a decrease in their lifetime earnings primarily due to dampened wage growth, lower returns on savings and the declining profits from the fossil sector.
-However, faster growth in either the clean or non-energy sectors can potentially be welfare enhancing, particularly for young households.
-While the benchmark Green Transition produces an aggregate decrease in welfare of 0.5\%, if productivity in the clean sector were to grow 8 times overnight, the transition produces an aggregate increase in welfare of 0.14%.
-If instead the annualized growth in non-energy productivity increased by 1 percentage point over the duration of the transition, there would be a welfare increase of 0.46%.
+Using the International Energy Agency's recommendations for attaining a Net Zero world by 2050, I find that the fall in demand for fossil fuels decreases welfare across the age, income, and regional distributions.
+Overall, lifetime consumption decreases by 0.56%.
+The largest losses are experienced by young households at the bottom of the income distribution in fossil extracting regions of the economy, primarily due to dampened wage growth, lower returns on savings and the declining profits from the fossil sector.
+The expansion of the clean energy sector dampens these losses by 15%.
+In a counterfactual exercise, I find that an immediate expansion of the clean sector dampens the losses due to fossil fuel demand by 54%.
+Among young, low income households, rapid expansion in the production of clean energy reduces losses by 20% in the fossil producing region and by 85% in the clean producing region.